Infrastructure Division

 SDS reviews for conformance to City drainage design and floodplain management criteria, as it relates hydraulics, hydrology, and construction standards.

-• Land disturbing activity or platting of 1.0 acre or more or more OR land disturbing activity of less than 1.0 acre where the activity is part of a Common Land Plan Development will require an approved Grading Permit and Storm Water Drainage Study.
+• Land disturbing activity or platting of 1.0 acre or more or more OR land disturbing activity of less than 1.0 acre where the activity is part of a Common Land Plan Development will require an approved Storm Water Drainage Study.

 • When required, a detailed Storm Water Drainage Study (SWDS) must be accepted prior to the SUBMITTAL of a Concept Plan, Preliminary Plat, Final Plat, or the Infrastructure Plans to IPRC.
 Drainage Studies are submitted electronically through Accela.